SakakibaraKai/Minecraft/README.md

 # End script
 ```

-5. script/create_reboot.sh - this script installs and creates a crontab on the ec2 instace to trigger auto restart upon ec2 launch or reboot.
+5. script/create_reboot.sh - This script installs and creates a crontab on the EC2 instance to trigger an auto restart upon EC2 launch or reboot.
 ```
 #!/bin/bash
 sudo yum install -y cronie